cccareers/web-dev-intro-100/12-scratch-workshop.md

 Whenever the `green flag` is clicked, the `Building` sprite will automatically go to that starting position.

 6\.
-Grab the `Building` sprite and place it in the far right corner of the page, and about half way down so that only half the building will be showing.
+Grab the `Building` sprite and place it in the far left corner of the page, and about half way down so that only half the building will be showing.

 7\.
 Grab the `glide 1 secs to x: _ y: _` code block and place it in the `forever` block under the `go to x: 230 y: -100`.